Tactacam HD video camera specs

 - 1 touch Power on Auto Record with Vibration indication

 - Ultra Sharp Lens optimized for Bow, Crossbow and Gun (No Fisheye)

 - Low-Light recording like no other camera of its kind

-- Audio and waterproof Caps (Waterproof tested up to 30 feet)
+- Audio and waterproof Caps (Waterproof tested up to 30 meters)

-- Stabilizer, Scope, Gun, Universal and other Strap Mounts included
+- Stabilizer or Gun, and Universal Mounts included

 - Shock Resistant; 50cal tested and approved

 - Rechargeable Lithium Battery Provides over 2 hours of record time (Extra batteries available)